MartyMiniac/Autorun/README.md

 ## What is it ?
 It is a webserver coded using flask that accepts a registration number and the url of the github repo where the candidate made its submissions.<br>
-`Currently I am facing some issues in getting it working on heroku however it is working fine when working locally`

 ## How to Use ?